 Our Past, Present & Future

 Our effort started in 2003 when a Penn State football player’s father was diagnosed with kidney cancer and his family learned that little could be done because it was a rare disease – meaning it affected fewer than 200,000 Americans and lacked financial incentive to make and market new treatments.
-When a teammate learned of their misfortune, he suggested that they do something since they were in a position to make a difference.
-The team rallied around the idea of leveraging a summer strength and conditioning competition into a fund raising event called Lift For Life® by opening it up to their fans and the media.
+When a teammate learned of these details, he suggested that they do something since, as college football players, they were in a position to make a difference.
+The Nittany Lions football team rallied around the idea of leveraging a summer strength and conditioning competition into a fund raising event called Lift For Life® by opening it up to their fans and the media.
 They soon realized that the benefits of this new organization were far greater than they had imagined.

 The football student-athletes who were involved with leading this effort essentially created internship experiences for themselves by reaching out to industry professional mentors.
-The benefits of off campus summer internships are well documented but are often void from the college experience of football student-athletes due to their year round commitment to the sport.
-They also realized that their teammates were actively engaged because this was something the team had ownership over, not a community service project that was planned by someone else.
-Finally, they learned that kidney cancer was one of more than 7,000 rare diseases (such as cystic fibrosis, Hodgkins disease or charcot-marie-tooth disease), affecting more than 30-million Americans and that they were making a big difference.
+The benefits of an off campus summer internships are well documented, but are often void from the college experience of football student-athletes because of their year round commitment to the sport.
+They also realized their teammates were actively engaged because this was something the team had ownership over, not a community service project that was planned by someone else.
+Finally, they learned that kidney cancer is one of more than 7,000 rare diseases (such as cystic fibrosis, Hodgkins disease, Ewing's sarcoma or Fanconi anemia), affecting more than 30-million Americans.
+And that they were making a big difference.